akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 individuals with technical or physical access to CE’s PHI and the scope of that access.

-m\. *Restrictions and Confidential Communications*: Within 10 business days of notice by CE of a restriction upon use or disclosure or request for confidential communications pursuant to 45 C.F.R.164.522, BA shall restrict the use or disclosure of an individual’s PHI.
+m. *Restrictions and Confidential Communications*: Within 10 business days of notice by CE of a restriction upon use or disclosure or request for confidential communications pursuant to 45 C.F.R.164.522, BA shall restrict the use or disclosure of an individual’s PHI.
 BA may not